PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 You can run any Bash in a Pipedream step within your workflows.

 ::: warning
 Bash steps are in **beta**.
-There may be changes while we prepare it for a full release.
+There might be changes while we prepare it for a full release.

 You can still run Bash scripts, [share data between steps](/code/bash/#sharing-data-between-steps), and [access environment variables](/code/bash/#using-environment-variables).